antoniaCS340/Resume-Chatbot/README.md

 cd resume-chatbot

 You'll need Java 21 and Maven
-Install dependencies: `mvn clean install/` run it with: `mvn spring-boot:run/` and then visit http://localhost:8080
+Install dependencies: `mvn clean install` run it with: `mvn spring-boot:run` and then visit http://localhost:8080